 The morning’s orientation drive in the “Fair City” includes statue-lined O’Connell Street, elegant Georgian squares, St. Patrick’s Cathedral, and Oscar Wilde’s Trinity College.
-The afternoon is at leisure for you to enjoy this vibrant city.
+The afternoon is at leisure to enjoy this vibrant city.
 Tonight, maybe take in an optional dinner outing to the Guinness Storehouse.

 Day 7 BELFAST–EDINBURGH, SCOTLAND

 Day 8 EDINBURGH

 Morning city sightseeing with a local expert introduces you to the 200-year-old “New Town” and the famous scientists, inventors, and novelists who lived there.
-In the “Old Town,” drive up the narrow Royal Mile to EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
+In the “Old Town,” visit EDINBURGH CASTLE to admire Scotland’s Crown Jewels.
 The afternoon is free to enjoy the Scottish capital at your own pace.
 Later, a unique optional experience: board the former Royal Yacht Britannia, and enjoy dinner at a local restaurant.
-For departure numbers August 2, August 9 and August 16, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.
+For departure numbers July 31, August 7, and August 14, tickets are included for tonight’s performance of the world-renowned MILITARY TATTOO, a vast spectacle of massed Scottish pipe bands that takes place in an arena on the esplanade of Edinburgh Castle.

 Day 9 EDINBURGH–ALNWICK, ENGLAND–YORK